siyuan-note/user-guide-en_US/❓ FAQs.md

 ## Do you plan to support plugins?

 SiYuan supports ((20201004194026-s8h2cog "Use on browser")), the functions can be extended through browser plug-ins.
 We are looking forward to other developers writing browser plug-ins for SiYuan.

+In the later stage, we plan to introduce "View" to structure and render data in various formats. #TODO#

 ## Do I need to pay for it?